enes-turk/sql_job_analysis/readme.md

 ![salary_skill_img](/assets/3_asset.png)

-Among the skills analyzed, proficiency in NoSQL database systems such as MongoDB and Cassandra emerged as strongly correlated with higher salary levels, particularly benefiting individuals aspiring to excel as data engineers.
+Among the skills analyzed in 2023, proficiency in NoSQL database systems such as MongoDB and Cassandra emerged as strongly correlated with higher salary levels, particularly benefiting individuals aspiring to excel as data engineers.
 Following closely, Kafka, with its capability to facilitate real-time data streaming and processing, significantly contributes to elevating earning potential in roles requiring data ingestion and stream processing.

 For professionals targeting data scientist roles, mastery of machine learning tools like PyTorch and TensorFlow proves instrumental in commanding higher salaries.
 Additionally, expertise in Apache Airflow, a workflow management platform, and Snowflake, a cloud data platform, is highly valued for their roles in orchestrating data pipelines and facilitating scalable data warehousing solutions.